tmo1/sms-ie/README.md

 To enable the scheduled export of messages, call logs and / or contacts, enable the feature in the app's Settings, and select a time to export at and a directory to export to.
 (Optionally, select which of the various data types to export.)
 The app will then attempt to export the selected data to a new, datestamped file or files in the selected directory every day at the selected time.
 (See [the TODO section](#todo) below.)

+(Scheduled export of blocked numbers is not implemented, since [accessing the blocked numbers database requires that the app be the default SMS app or the default phone app](https://developer.android.com/reference/android/provider/BlockedNumberContract#permissions), and switching the default SMS or phone apps to SMS Import / Export and then back to proper SMS and phone apps require manual intervention.)

 #### Running As A Foreground Service

 On recent versions of Android, scheduled exports that export many MMS messages or that run for more than ten minutes may be killed by the system.
 To avoid this, scheduled exports can be run as a foreground service, which requires disabling battery optimizations for the app.
 (See [issue #129](https://github.com/tmo1/sms-ie/issues/129) / [PR #131](https://github.com/tmo1/sms-ie/pull/131).)